 In my free time, I enjoy singing and playing trumpet and piano.
 I was a member of an all-female a cappella group at Princeton and I also played trumpet in the jazz band and pit orchestra.
 In high school, I played basketball, but after realizing I was too short to play seriously, I took up long-distance running as my new hobby.
 I look forward to working with you!

-Princeton University - BSE, Chemical and Biological Engineering
+Undergraduate Degree: Princeton University - Bachelors, Chemical and Biological Engineering

 SAT Math: 770

 High School Chemistry